all4senses/Gv/modules/_Editor/imce_tools/modules/imce_dir_man/README.txt

 'php: return imce_dir_man_path();' as the directory path the profile is allowed to edit.
 On page admin/settings/imce_dir_man configure which directories each user should be restricted to.

+Access to configure directories users should be restricted to requires the "administer site configuration" permission.